byjg/php-config/docs/load-the-configuration.md

 $property = $container->raw('property3');
 ```

-## Get the configuration set is active
+## Get the environment name is being used

 ```php
 <?php